 Continuing education credits, using the Society of American Foresters grading criteria, are provided with every SFEC-coordinated workshop.

 We want to serve your needs for continuing education.
-Write, phone, fax, or e-mail any ideas or suggestions to Michael Kroenke (contact information below).
+Write, phone, fax, or e-mail any ideas or suggestions to the SFEC Program Assistant (contact information below).
 Tell us about courses we should include.
 We can also help design and develop workshops.
 Contact us to schedule additional sessions of existing workshops or to set up new programs that will meet your continuing education needs.
 If you know of someone who should be receiving this calendar but is not, let us know and we will add him or her to our mailing list.

 Sustainable Forests Education Cooperative